-- The T8.7μm -T10.8μm brightness temperature differences are sensitive to thermodynamical phase, being larger for ice clouds than for water clouds; the reason is the respective water and ice absorption at 8.7μm and 10.8μm nearly equal at 8.7μm but larger for ice at 10.8μm. - The reflectance of clouds at a non-absorbing wavelength in the visible region (0.6μm) is strongly related to the optical thickness and has little dependence on particle size, whereas the reflectance of clouds at an absorbing wavelength in the near-infrared region (1.6μm) is primarily related to particle effective radius (larger for ice clouds than for water clouds).
+- The T8.7μm -T10.8μm brightness temperature differences are sensitive to thermodynamical phase, being larger for ice clouds than for water clouds; the reason is the respective water and ice absorption at 8.7μm and 10.8μm nearly equal at 8.7μm but larger for ice at 10.8μm. - The reflectance of clouds at a non-absorbing wavelength in the visible region (0.6μm) is strongly related to the optical thickness and has little dependence on particle size, whereas the reflectance of clouds at an absorbing wavelength in the near-infrared region (1.6μm or 2.25μm) is primarily related to particle effective radius (larger for ice clouds than for water clouds).

 The algorithm is applied to cloudy pixels which type and height are obtained from CT and CTTH.
-The algorithm requires simulated cloud $0.6\mu m$ and $1.6\mu m$ reflectances obtained from tabulated DISORT cloud radiative properties.
+The algorithm requires simulated cloud $0.6\mu m$, $1.6\mu m$ and $2.25\mu m$ reflectances obtained from tabulated DISORT cloud radiative properties.